fhellwig/shutdown-async/README.md

 addExitHandler(closeDatabase);
 ```

-The output now will be as follows:
+When the program is stopped (either by a signal or by calling `exitGracefully` - discussed below), the output will be as follows:

 ```
 Closing database...